taitulism/ajax-servant/README.md

 ```js
 var servant = new AjaxServant('GET', '/api/items', configObj);
 ```
 Keep the `servant` instance on your component.
 This is your component's go-to guy for everything you'll ever need from the back-end.
 You can bind the response event handlers now or later in the code (`servant.on()`).
-When time comes you can send the servent on its way (`servant.send()`) with some dynamic data, additional URL segments, querystring parameters and headers.
+When time comes you can send the servant on its way (`servant.send()`) with some dynamic data, additional URL segments, querystring parameters and headers.
 Next time you'll send the `servant` away, it will use the same base configuration, the same XHR instance and the same handlers.

 [See API](https://github.com/taitulism/ajax-servant/blob/master/docs/api.md)